HarryVerhoef/polarbear/README.md

 ```javascript
 set irr = real - rationals;
 ```
-Note: in polarbear, all types can be used as sets, and all sets can be used as types!
+Note: In polarbear, all types can be used as sets, and all sets can be used as types!

 ```javascript
 type irr = irrationals;